 Freecamping by a river and Le Palais ideal

 After leaving Beaune we spent the whole day driving.
 At this point we really got into taking local roads rather than motorways.
 It takes longer but makes a more pleasant drive and avoids the expensive toll charges.
-Because we’re traveling slower it’s easier to spot and pull up at interesting places.
-Handy when traveling without a plan.
+Because we’re travelling slower it’s easier to spot and pull up at interesting places.
+Handy when travelling without a plan.

 One such spot was a river somewhere south of Lyon.
 We parked right in front of it, with Swans and all, and decided to spend the night there enjoying a few glasses of ‘Meteor’ beer in the friendly atmosphere of a nearby bar.
 Just before heading to bed a police car pulled up and parked near our van.
 We were a little worried that they may tell us to move (and we were probably over the limit at this point).
 We bravely decided to wait it out behind a bush.
 A while later a big, white, ‘breaking bad’ style RV arrived at the same spot.
 A guy came out with a dog and erected a tent next to the RV (for the dog, I think), clearly staying there for the night.
 The police didn’t give a damn so we figured it was safe and came out of the hiding.
 In general we found France very camper friendly and nobody minds a bit of free camping here and there as long as you keep it sensible.